pantor/ruckig/README.md

 Vector max_acceleration;
 Vector max_jerk;

+std::optional<Vector> min_velocity; // If not given, the negative maximum velocity will be used. std::optional<Vector> min_acceleration; // If not given, the negative maximum acceleration will be used.

 std::array<bool, DOFs> enabled; // Initialized to true std::optional<double> minimum_duration;
-std::optional<Vector> min_velocity; // If not given, the negative maximum velocity will be used.
 ```

 The members are implemented using the C++ standard libraries `array` and `optional` type.
 Note that there are some range constraints due to numerical reasons, you can read below for more details.
 To check the input in front of a calculation step, the `ruckig.validate_input(input)` method returns `false` if an input is not valid.
 Of course, the target state needs to be within the given dynamic limits.
 Additionally, the target acceleration needs to fulfill